 The Digital Public Library of America (DPLA) brings together (aggregates) descriptive information about collection material from libraries, archives, and museums, and makes it freely available to the world.
 Currently this national online portal has:

-- 40 hubs (and growing) that include 2,057 institutional partners from across the United States
+- 42 hubs (and growing) that include more than 2,057 institutional partners from across the United States

 DPLA Service Hubs are state, regional, or other collaborations that host and/or bring together digital objects from institutions within their respective communities.
 Single institutions with substantial individual collections are also included in the Hubs Network.